 My wife and I love the mountains and figured that this will likely be the only time that Nepal will be this convenient for us (considering that we're living in India).
 On top of that, my daughter is the perfect age for a trip like this: she's old enough that she's somewhat self-sufficient and young enough that we can still carry her in a child carrier.
 We also plan to have another child (my wife is now 3-months pregnant), so we knew that the trip would only become more difficult with two kids.

 Even with my daughter in tow, we've always tried to keep that element of adventure in our travel.
-By taking the right precautions, we've realized that my daughter is adaptable to different countries, climates and people as long as she eats, naps and falls asleep with us at night.
-It really doesn't seem to matter where we are in the world.
+By taking the right precautions, we've realized that my daughter is adaptable to different countries, climates, and people.
+As long as she eats, naps, and falls asleep with us at night, it really doesn't seem to matter where we are in the world.

-We've realized that the only thing that holds us back from these kinds of experiences is the amount of effort my wife and I want to put in to a trip.
-Traveling with a child can often be challenging logistically - and sometimes momentarily stressful for us - but as long as the benefits of the experience outweigh the challenges, there isn't much to hold us back.
+We've realized that the only thing that holds us back from these kinds of experiences is the amount of effort my wife and I want to put into a trip.
+Traveling with a child can often be challenging logistically — and sometimes momentarily stressful for us — but as long as the benefits of the experience outweigh the challenges, there isn't much to hold us back.

 Did you have any specific concerns ahead of your trip?
 Any specific preparations?

 Yes, we were definitely concerned about a few things: